 I actually had a patient say that to me.
-He was twenty-seven years old and admitted to me that he consumed about six mountain dew soda cans a day.
-He had so many cavities on his teeth that I had to take out all of his top teeth and give him a denture, at twenty-seven!
-I think the fact drinking soda can be confused for doing crystal meth is a good place to start with how destructive soda can be.
-I also knew he was telling the truth about it being soda because his decay originated in between the teeth whereas with methamphetamine users the decay begins mostly only the gumline and progresses from there.
+He was 27 and admitted to me that he consumed about six cans of Mountain Dew a day.
+He had so many cavities that I had to extract all of his top teeth and make him a denture… at 27 years old!
+I knew he was telling the truth about his cavities being caused by soda because the decay originated in between his teeth, whereas with methamphetamine users the decay begins mostly at the gum line and progresses from there.
+I think the fact that drinking soda can be confused with doing crystal meth is a good place to start in discussing how destructive soda can be.

-Soda is very detrimental to the health of your teeth, but why is soda so bad?
-Well, there are a number of reasons, and I will give an example of each from situations I have experienced personally.
-First, soda is very bad because it has a large amount of sugar in it (more on that later) and it is that sugar that sticks to the food in between your teeth that you don’t even know is there.
-The decay then remains hiddenfrom the view of the soda drinker and is only noticed when the cavity becomes so big that the tooth begins to break apart or rot from the inside out.
+Soda is very detrimental to the health of your teeth, but why is it so bad?
+Well, there are a number of reasons and I will give some examples from situations I have experienced personally.
+First, soda is harmful because it has a large amount of sugar in it (more on that later) and this sugar sticks to food caught in between your teeth that you don’t even know is there.
+The resulting decay remains hidden from view from the soda drinker until the cavity becomes so big that the tooth begins to discolor or break apart.

-It is true the main reason we take those x-rays is so I can have a party boat in addition to a speedboat at my weekend lake house, BUT those x-rays are also the only way even the dentist can know you are developing decay between your teeth.
-These cavities are even invisible to us when we look in your mouth until they have become extremely large.
+It is true that the main reason I take x-rays is so I can have a party boat in addition to my speedboat at my weekend lake house (just kidding!).
+Actually, those x-rays are the only way I can tell you are developing cavities between your teeth.
+These cavities are invisible to us when we look in your mouth until they become extremely large.

-In addition to remaining incognito for a long time, soda associated decay progresses very quickly, that is because as we all know people usually don’t have a mountain dew every so often, they HAVE to have a mountain dew.
+Secondly, soda associated decay progresses very quickly because most people don’t have a Mountain Dew every so often; they HAVE to have a Mountain Dew frequently.
 Why is that?
-BEWARE quick nerd alert but I will try and make it simple and painless (we dentists love to say that!).
+BEWARE: Quick nerd alert that I will try to make simple and painless (we dentists love to say that!).

-Glucose-body prefers this type, causes insulin release->leptin->makes you feel full.
+Glucose: The body prefers this type; causes insulin release->leptin->makes you feel full.

 That is why high fructose corn syrup is so bad, you won’t get full.

-It also explains why my three year old can eat a dozen donuts if I let him, and why his Dad WILL eat a dozen donuts.
+It also explains why my three year old will eat a dozen donuts if I let him and why his Dad will eat a dozen donuts.

-Now lastly, and probably the most surprising aspect of soda, I firmly believe that there is so much sugar in soda and specifically Mountain Dew that you simply cannot quench your thirst by drinking it.
-Now we all know that you cannot drink saltwater because it will dehydrate you.
+Lastly, and probably the most surprising aspect of soda, I firmly believe that there is so much sugar in Mountain Dew that you simply cannot quench your thirst by drinking it.
+To prove my point I want to share a story with you.

-Sweet Mrs. Debbie Dew informed me that “She watched her game shows all day, drank her Mountain Dew and went to the bathroom at every single commercial break……and ate a bag of Funions at 2:30pm every day.
-She confirmed that was the only thing she ate and all her calories had been coming from Mountain Dew and Funions for about the last six months.
-Speechless, but appreciative she was being honest with me I quickly calculated that she had been consuming THREE AND A HALF POUNDS of sugar a day, strictly from Mountain Dew and surviving!
+Sweet Mrs. Debbie Dew informed me that she watches her game shows all day, drinks Mountain Dew, and goes to the bathroom at every single commercial break… and eats a bag of Funions at 2:30pm every day.
+For the last six months, all her calories had been coming from Mountain Dew and Funions.
+Speechless, but appreciative she was being honest with me, I quickly calculated that she had been consuming THREE AND A HALF POUNDS of sugar a day, strictly from Mountain Dew and surviving!
 I quickly told her to get to her primary care physician to check out her organs and last I heard she is doing fine having drastically adjusted her diet and getting those cavities filled.
 Lets learn from her and don’t even start drinking Mountain Dew, and if you do, don’t do it with Funions, Cheetos are so much better.